google/rune/g3doc/database_design.md

 ```

 `Null` is the the most difficult data type to support in Rune.
 It specifically
-represents the non-concrete nullable type of a `tclass`.
+represents the non-concrete nullable type of a `Template`.
 It is created like:

 ```rune
   self.firstFoo = null(Foo)